 Aside from comprising some of the most beautiful beaches in Clearwater, Caladesi Island State Park teems with fun outdoor activities.
 Enjoy a kayak ride through its mangroves, or hike to the interior of Caladesi Island State Park among the pines on its 3-mile nature trail, or go swimming on its pristine coastline.

 Moccasin Lake Nature Park

 Need a time-out from the city?
 Zip east of downtown to Moccasin Lake Nature Park.
-Set on 51 acres of parkland, the nature reserve is one of the top places to see in Clearwater for hikers and bird watchers, featuring miles of trails and plenty of local wildlife.
+Set on 51 acres of parkland, the nature reserve is a paradise for hikers and bird watchers, featuring miles of trails and plenty of local wildlife.

 Hop onto the park’s trails & boardwalks for a hike under a shaded canopy of oaks and magnolias.
 Meandering over creeks and ponds, look out for several native Florida species like raccoons, turtles, and gophers.

 Moccasin Lake Nature Park also features a popular nature education center.
 Pop in to see its rehabilitating birds of prey, including bald eagles, hawks, and vultures.

 Honeymoon Island State Park

 Piercing into the Gulf west of Dunedin, Honeymoon Island State Park is a favorite escape from the hustle & bustle of the city for Floridians and visitors alike.
 The island strings together more than four miles of white-sand beaches across the Gulf and its bays & coves.

 Staying true to its name, Honeymoon Island State Park is the perfect getaway for couples.
 At the park, you’ll enjoy fun activities, from cycling to collecting shells along its pristine shores.